Antonio Sandini

-Through the interest of his bishop, cardinal Rezzonico (later pope Clement XIII), Sandini became a librarian and professor of ecclesiastical history at Padua.
+Through the interest of his bishop, cardinal Rezzonico (later pope Clement XIII), Sandini became a librarian and professor of ecclesiastical history at the seminary at Padua.

 He is known principally by his Vitae Pontificum Romanorum (Ferrara, 1748; reprinted under the title Basis Historiae Ecclesiasticae).
 He also wrote Historiae Familiae Sacrae, Hist.
 SS.
 Apostolorum, Disputationes XX ex.
 Hist.
 Eccles., and Dissertations in Defence of his Hist.
 Fam.
 Sac.